-'After a brief stay in Athens 'Paul left Athens and went to Corinth.'
-(Acts 18:1).
+Mission to Achaia 'Paul left Athens and went to Corinth' (Acts 18:1).

-In Corinth Paul met Aquila and Priscilla.
-Like Paul they worked with They worked with a needle, making canvas shades for the market-place, as well as tents and coverings for the caravans and other cloth and leather goods (Acts 18:3).
-Corinth commands two ports.
-Between two and three kilometres to the north the port of Lecheion on the Gulf of Corinth opens westward to the Adriatic, and so to Spain, Italy and Sicily.
-Nine kilometres to the east the port of Cenchreae on the Saronic Gulf opens into the Aegean and so to Asia Minor, Syria and Egypt.
+Acts 18:1-3 Paul went to Corinth.
+There he found a Jew named Aquila, a native of Pontus, who had recently come from Italy with his wife Priscilla, because Claudius had ordered all Jews to leave Rome.
+Paul went to see them, and, because he was of the same trade, he stayed with them, and they worked together - by trade they were tentmakers.
+They worked with a needle, making canvas shades for the market-place, as well as tents and coverings for the caravans and other cloth and leather goods.
 Acts 18:4-7 Every sabbath he would argue in the synagogue and would try to convince Jews and Greeks.
 When Silas and Timothy arrived from Macedonia, Paul was occupied with proclaiming the word, testifying to the Jews that the Messiah was Jesus.
 When they opposed and reviled him, in protest he shook the dust from his clothes and said to them, "Your blood be on your own heads!
 I am innocent.
 From now on I will go to the Gentiles."
 Then he left the synagogue and went to the house of a man named Titius Justus, a worshipper of God; his house was next door to the synagogue.
 Acts 18:8-11 Crispus, the official of the synagogue, became a believer in the Lord, together with all his household; and many of the Corinthians who heard Paul became believers and were baptised.
 One night the Lord said to Paul in a vision, "Do not be afraid, but speak and do not be silent; for I am with you, and no one will lay a hand on you to harm you, for there are many in this city who are my people."
-He stayed there a year and six months, teaching the word of God among them.
+Paul stayed in Corinth a year and six months, teaching the word of God among them.
 Acts 18:12-16 When Gallio was proconsul of Achaia, the Jews made a united attack on Paul and brought him before the tribunal.
 They said, "This man is persuading people to worship God in ways that are contrary to the law."
 Gallio said to the Jews, "If it were a matter of crime or serious villainy, I would be justified in accepting the complaint of you Jews; but since it is a matter of questions about words and names and your own law, see to it yourselves; I do not wish to be a judge of these matters."
 And he dismissed them from the tribunal.
 We know from a letter written by his brother, Seneca, that Gallio retired before the completion of his term, so it is reasonable to assume that he left Corinth as soon as the sailing season opened in the spring of 52.
-Acts 18:11, 18 Paul stayed there a year and six months ...
-He said farewell to the believers and sailed for Syria, accompanied by Priscilla and Aquila.
+Acts 18:18 After staying there for a considerable time, Paul said farewell to the believers and sailed for Syria, accompanied by Priscilla and Aquila.
 It would seem that Paul arrived in Corinth before the onset of winter in the year 50 and left at the same time as Gallio in the spring of 52.
-Letters to the Christian community in Thessalonica 52AD 'Paul sailed for Syria, accompanied by Priscilla and Aquila ...
-When they reached Ephesus he left them' (Acts 18:18-19).
+50-52AD 18 months in Corinth Letters from Corinth to the community in Thessalonica